 Transfer students are advised to submit an online application (www.cuaa.edu).
 Applying online is free.
-Paper applications require a non-refundable application fee.
 Students should also request that official academic transcripts from each institution attended be sent directly from the previous institution to Concordia University.
 Transcripts issued to the student are not official and cannot be used to evaluate official transfer of credit.

 Transferring students with fewer than 30 transferable credit hours must submit official high school transcripts sent directly from the school to Concordia.
-Transfer students with fewer than 12 credit hours must also submit test scores from either the American College Testing Program (ACT) or the Scholastic Assessment Test (SAT).
-The ACT is preferred.
+Transfer students with fewer than 30 credit hours must also submit test scores from either the American College Testing Program (ACT) or the Scholastic Assessment Test (SAT).
 After admission is determined, the Registrar will evaluate the student's college transcripts.
 Credit is awarded in general education proficiencies (writing, oral communication, mathematics, and information technology) and general studies program requirements (social science, natural science, religion, humanities, and language).

 Elective credits are a third alternative.
-The minimum requirement for admission is a 2.5 overall transfer GPA.
+The minimum requirement for admission is a 2.0 overall transfer GPA.